scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 10+
 - **Duration:** instant

-You attempt to send a telepathic message to a target you know.
-Make a spellcasting roll, adding a bad die for every 10 tiles you want the spell to travel, with a minimum of 1 bad die.
-On success the message is successfully broadcast.
-You know if the target received the message or not.
+You attempt to send a telepathic message to a creature you're familiar with or that you can see.
+Make a spellcasting roll, adding a bad die for every 10 tiles of distance between you and the recipient.
+On success the recipient receives the message.
+You know whether the spell is successful or not.

-Add a proficiency die for every level above cantrip.
+Add an enhanced die for every level above cantrip.

 ___
 #### Minor Image